watakak/FreshGUI/README.md

-# FreshGUI
+# FreshGUI | Description
-Lightweight, modern, simple.
+Lightweight, Modern, Simple.

 # How to install
 - Download the freshgui.py file and paste it into your Python Project.